 5) if too few kids return to a team necessitating the team be disbanded and divided among other teams

-Please note placement on SYSA Spring Teams does not influence placement on Fall Teams.
+Please note placement on SYSA Spring Teams or our other teams throughout the year does not influence placement on Fall Teams.

 Players’ ages are figured as of July 31st.
 A child who turns 12 on July 31st is considered a 12-year-old for that fall season (U13), while one who turns 12 on August 1 is considered an 11-year-old because she is still 11 on July 31st (U12).
 Players are allowed to play on teams of older players (“playing up”) but not on teams of younger players.
 A U-9 (Under-9) team means that all the players were under 9 years old on July 31st of that year.